duju211/mountain_race/README.md

 In this animated version of the plot, you can see that there are further problems in the data.
 Not all bike rides start at the bottom of the climb.
-You can guess which activities start at the top of the climb, by looking at the general speed of the animation :).
+You can guess which activities start at the top of the climb, by looking at the general speed of the animation.
 Determine these
 activities:

     wrong_direction <- function(df_lochen) {